-M&B expert Alison Duff, director of a swimming facility for pregnancy to preschool in Cambridgeshire (calmababy.com), says babies can go swimming at any age.
-But because public pools are busy and noisy, you may want to start the process of preparing your newborn for swimming at home.
-A relaxing bath with him the day after birth can be a wonderful welcome to the world.
+M&B expert Alison Duff, director of a swimming facility for pregnancy to preschool in Cambridgeshire (calmababy.com), says: "Babies can go swimming at any age but because public pools are busy and noisy, you may want to start the process of preparing your newborn baby for swimming at home.
+A relaxing bath with him the day after birth can be a wonderful welcome to the world."

 Fill the bath 20cm to 30cm deep with warm water at 32°C to 33°C, and ensure the bathroom is warm (above 24°C).
 Get in the tub and have someone pass you your baby.
 Spend some time cuddling him on your chest and enjoying the skin-on-skin contact.